jameshenderson12/cepeh-dissertation/data/nlu.md

 - you are rubbish
 - you can't be real

-## intent:bot_challenge
+## intent:bot_challenge/developers
-- are you a bot?
-- are you a human?
-- am I talking to a bot?
-- am I talking to a human?
-- who are you?
+- who built you?
-- what are you?
+- who developed you?
-- who r u?
+- who owns you?
-- r u real?
-- you're fake
+- owners
-- you are rubbish
+- developers
-- you can't be real

 ## intent:help_dissertation
 - dissertation help